-The California Supreme Court, in the Mono Lake decision, explicitly set forth the state's"...affirmative duty to take the public trust into account in the planning and allocation of water resources and to protect public trust uses whenever feasible."
+The California Supreme Court, in the Mono Lake decision, explicitly set forth the State's"...affirmative duty to take the public trust into account in the planning and allocation of water resources and to protect public trust uses whenever feasible."
 Planning and allocation of limited and oversubscribed waterways imply analysis and balancing of competing demands.
-So far, we find little effort to balance the public trust obligations and competing demands within current planning processes, especially BDCP.
+So far, we find little effort to balance the public trust obligations and competing demands within current planning processes, especially BDCP or the Water Fix.